Jessica Nakamura

 Bio

-Her writings have also appeared in the journals Modern Drama, Performance Research, Journal of Dramatic Theory and Criticism, Verge: Global Asias, Trans Asia Photography Review and in the edited volumes, Performance in a Militarized Culture, Performing the Secular, and Theatre After Empire.
+Her writings have also appeared in journals, including Modern Drama, Performance Research, Journal of Dramatic Theory and Criticism, and Verge: Global Asias and in edited volumes, including Performance in a Militarized Culture, Performing the Secular, and Theatre After Empire.

-Dr. Nakamura has trained in Japanese Dance, Chinese Beijing Opera, and Balinese Dance.
-Her directing work includes productions of Federico Garcia Lorca’s Yerma, Gao Xingjian’s Wild Man, and her English-language translation of contemporary Japanese playwright Matsui Shū’s, Family Portrait.
+Dr. Nakamura has trained in Japanese Dance, Japanese Kyogen, Chinese Beijing Opera, and Balinese Dance.
+Her directing work includes productions of Gao Xingjian’s Wild Man and her English-language translation of contemporary Japanese playwright Matsui Shū’s, Family Portrait.
+She also occasionally serves as a dramaturg for new work.

 Research